DynamicalSystemsModule

 • Extendable.
 New contributions can become part of the library and be accessed by all users in the next release.
 Most importantly, all parts of the library follow professional standards in software design and implement extendable interfaces so that it is easy to contribute new functionality.

 • Active development.
 It is a living, evolving project.
-Since its beginning in May 2017, DynamicalSystems.jl has had some activity every single month: new features, bugfixes.
+Since its beginning in May 2017, DynamicalSystems.jl has had some activity every single month: new features, new packages, bugfixes.
 The developer team routinely answers users questions on official Julia language forums.

 • Performant.
 Written entirely in Julia, heavily optimized and parallelized, and taking advantage of some of the best packages within the language, DynamicalSystems.jl is really fast.